Employee NI Calculator

-The employee NIC calculator allows you to calculate employee National Insurance Contributions (NICs)
+The employee NI calculator allows you to calculate employee National Insurance Contributions (NICs)

 Take home after tax